 The Offline Storage tab on the Main Menu shows the number of files currently in storage.
 Storage may be purged by clicking the Reset Storage button.

-The gateway can also be set to store all data offline until manually collected. (under the General tab)
+The gateway can also be set to store all data offline until manually collected. (under the General tab of the Config menu)